-Threat or Assumption Security Objective(s) Rationale O.NO_OTHER EXTERNAL INTERFACES The absence of additional external interfaces ensures that there is no unexpected method by which data can be leaked.
-O.UNIDIRECTIONAL INPUT The TOE's enforcement of unidirectional input for keyboard/mouse data prevents leakage of computer data through a connected peripheral interface.
-O.PERIPHERAL_PORTS ISOLATION Isolation of peripheral ports prevents data from leaking between them without authorization.
-T.SIGNAL_LEAK O.COMPUTER INTERFACE ISOLATION Isolation of computer interfaces prevents data leakage through bit- wise signaling because there is no mechanism by which the signal data can be communicated.
+Threat or Assumption Security Objective(s) Rationale T.SIGNAL_LEAK O.COMPUTER INTERFACE ISOLATION Isolation of computer interfaces prevents data leakage through bitwise signaling because there is no mechanism by which the signal data can be communicated.
 O.NO_OTHER EXTERNAL INTERFACES The absence of additional external interfaces ensures that there is no unexpected method by which data can be leaked through bitwise signaling.
 O.LEAK_PREVENTION SWITCHING The TOE's use of switching methods that are not susceptible to signal leakage helps mitigate the signal leak threat.
-O.UNIDIRECTIONAL INPUT The TOE's enforcement of unidirectional input for keyboard/mouse data prevents leakage of computer data through bit- by-bit signaling to a connected peripheral interface.
+O.UNIDIRECTIONAL INPUT The TOE's enforcement of unidirectional input for keyboard/mouse data prevents leakage of computer data through bit-by-bit signaling to a connected peripheral interface.
 T.RESIDUAL LEAK O.NO_USER_DATA RETENTION The TOE's lack of data retention ensures that a residual data leak is not possible.
 T.UNINTENDED USE O.AUTHORIZED USAGE The TOE's support for only switching mechanisms that require explicit user action to engage ensures that a user has sufficient information to avoid interacting with an unintended computer.
+T.UNAUTHORIZED DEVICES O.REJECT UNAUTHORIZED ENDPOINTS The TOE's ability to reject unauthorized endpoints mitigates the threat of unauthorized devices being used to communicate with connected computers.
+O.REJECT UNAUTHORIZED PERIPHERAL The TOE's ability to reject unauthorized peripherals mitigates the threat of unauthorized devices being used to communicate with connected computers.
+O.EMULATED_INPUT The TOE's emulation of keyboard/mouse data input ensures that a connected computer will only receive this specific type of data through a connected peripheral.